vidhanbhonsle/Getting-started-with-HERE-Maps-for-Android/Step5.md

-## Step 4 : Add an icon to the Map and edit layout
+## Step 5 : Edit MainActivity.java, create a new class SearchEngine and a constructor

 1. Inside drawable folder, put the [home](/img/home.png) image